IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 When using parallel_policy, we can benefit from the following:

-* Faster execution for larger tasks and on larger datasets.
+* Faster execution for larger tasks and on larger datasets
-* Optimal usage of multi-core systems.
+* Optimal usage of multicore systems

 At the same time, it is important to remember that:

-* It may introduce overhead, and if that's the case, it is not always faster than sequential execution.
+* It may introduce overhead.
+If that's the case, it is not always faster than sequential execution.
 * It is the programmer's responsibility to avoid data races and deadlocks.